delapuente/mtask/README.md

 `/microTask/` is a simple application to remember the tasks your are doing.

-In μTask you have an editor when you type plain text with a special syntax and the application renders it to give you visual feedback about the state of your tasks.
+In μTask you have an editor where you type plain text with a special syntax and the application renders it to give you visual feedback about the state of your tasks.